Prep Time 10′

-With its riotous color, earthy flavor and bright berry dressing, our beetroot salad recipe will quickly become a family favorite!
+With its riotous colour, earthy flavour and bright berry dressing, our beetroot salad recipe will quickly become a family favourite.

 Food writer extraordinaire Nigel Slater has a few things to say about the humble beetroot.
 In fact, he’s such a fan that it beat out myriad other more glamorous foods to earn a spot on his list of five star ingredients of the last twenty years.

 According to Nigel, the beetroot has suddenly come back into fashion thanks to our collective discovery of how delicious it is when roasted.
 Now, he says, it’s everywhere: ‘I feel lucky that I like it, but sorry for those who don’t, who will find the bloody black-red globes difficult to dodge nowadays.’(1)

 Not so, Nigel; there are many of us who have always treasured this odd, globular vegetable and are delighted to see it get its place in the sun!